biopython/biopython.github.io/wiki/SourceCode.md

 ### Anonymous Access

-Getting a copy of the repository (called "cloning" in Git terminology) without a GitHub account is very simple using the git command line tool:
+Getting a copy of the repository (called "cloning" in git terminology) is very simple using the git command line tool, you don't need a account or password:

 `git clone `[`git://github.com/biopython/biopython.git`](git://github.com/biopython/biopython.git)